On infinite staircases in toric symplectic four-manifolds: Introduction

 {\bf Relation to \cite{CV}}.
 This article has been posted simultaneously with that of Roger Casals and Renato Vianna \cite{CV}.
 Their Theorem~1.2 coincides with our Proposition~\ref{prop:inner} for the negative weight expansions $(3)$, $(3;1,1,1)$, $(3;1,1,1,1)$, and $(4;2,2)$.
 Both collaborations have benefitted from our exchanges of ideas.
 Indeed, our initial proof relied solely on ECH capacities, but required additional technical details and guaranteed existence of an infinite staircase without completely computing the embedding capacity function.

 When Pires gave a talk on this topic at a 2017 KCL/UCL Geometry Seminar, Casals shared his beautiful idea: that mutation sequences of ATFs provided explicit symplectic embeddings for the Fibonacci staircase and should do the same whenever the target region $\Omega$ is a triangle, that is, corresponding to the negative weight expansions $(3)$, $(4;2,2)$ and $(3;1,1,1)$.
 Following this suggestion, we were then able to implement these ATFs explicitly and uniformly for all of our target regions, including the non-triangular ones.
 This clarified and simplified our work and allowed us to pin down the embedding capacity function entirely, rather than just providing an existence proof for infinite staircases.
 Independently and without mutual knowledge, Casals and Vianna went on to explore the embeddings arising from mutation sequences of ATFs, also studying connections to tropical geometry and cluster algebras.
-They use tropical techniques to go from the base diagrams to the existence of embeddings, and we tackle the same issue by using local normal form results for toric actions on non-compact manifolds and heavily using the symplectic inflation type machinery pioneered by McDuff, see our Theorem~\ref{prop:mainproposition} and Remark~\ref{rem:polygon}.
+They use tropical techniques to go from the base diagrams to the existence of embeddings.
+We tackle the same issues using two symplectic techniques.
+First, we use Local Normal Form results for toric actions on non-compact manifolds \cite[Theorem B.3]{KL:noncpt toric} to understand the relationship between the base diagram and coordinate neighborhoods on the corresponding manifold.
+This allows us to establish Proposition~\ref{prop:triangleintothing}, which is a key ingredient in the proof of Theorem~\ref{thm:main}.
+Second, we rely heavily on symplectic inflation type machinery pioneered by Lalonde-McDuff, applied here via \cite{dan} to state Proposition~\ref{prop:embedding} and via \cite{mcduffschlenk} to state Proposition~\ref{either}.
+These results are key ingredients in the proofs of Theorem~\ref{prop:mainproposition}, Proposition~\ref{prop:properties}(4) and (5), and Corollary~\ref{prop:mainproposition2}.